-If you want to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators and Mahbuba recommends The Ordinary's Lactic Acid 5% + HA, £5.50.
-Follow with CeraVe Moisturising Lotion, £15, which is packed with skin-repairing ceramides, known to soften and moisturise dry skin.
+In the evening, if you're looking to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators, such as The Ordinary's Lactic Acid 5% + HA, £6.75.
+Follow with La Roche-Posay's Cicaplast Soothing Face and Body Balm, £18, which is packed with skin-repairing ingredients to sooth and protect even the most sensitive skin.

-If you want to adjust this routine for the morning, simply remove the lactic acid step and follow your moisturiser with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, £16.50.
+For a morning routine, simply remove the lactic acid step and follow your moisturiser with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, £18.95.

-The best skincare routine for skin that is neither too oily or too dry
+Skincare routine for skin that is neither too oily nor too dry

 Dermatologist Dr Jenny Liu has the perfect routine for is skin that is neither too oily nor too dry.
 Cleansing twice a day (in the morning and evening) is your first step.
 Choose a gentle cleanser that won't strip the skin, making it feel tight or uncomfortable, such as Honest Beauty Gentle Gel Cleanser, £13.50.
 In the morning, Dr Liu suggests following your cleanse with a vitamin C serum to boost brightness and to protect against environmental aggressors like pollution.
 R29 loves Lumene Nordic C [Valo] Glow Boost Essence, £32.90.
 Then apply a light moisturiser followed by high factor sunscreen, or simply a moisturising sunscreen.
 Take these products up to your eye area for added moisture.